lukeforte40/trail_tales/readMe.md

 * (Done) add form validation
 * (Done) login on signup
 * (Done) recaptcha
-* sign up with google
+* sign up/ log in with google
 * (Done) set nav to reflect login status
 * (Done) set user to context in parent of nav to pass across site
 * set up profile menus and settings page